Virtualization-projects/panamax-ui-wiki/Managing-Volumes-within-Panamax.md

  _NOTE_: Within Panamax, the host is always the CoreOS instance, whether running in VirtualBox, a cloud provider or bare metal.

 ### Data Volume Containers
 Panamax also supports the [volumes from (--volumes-from)](http://docs.docker.com/userguide/dockervolumes/#creating-and-mounting-a-data-volume-container) command to allow sharing of persistent data between containers.
 To connect to a data volume container, click the 'Mount a new Data Volume Container' to display a select box which is populated by all the other services within the current application.
-Selecting an service and clicking save will add the selected service as a data volume container.
+Selecting a service and clicking save will add the selected service as a data volume container.
 If the service has any data volumes, they will be displayed adjacent to the name.

 ![data volume](http://panamax.ca.tier3.io/wiki_volumes/volumes_from.png)